Cordial raises $15M for smarter emails and messaging

 “Cordial has gone to market to say you don’t need a legacy solution, plus a whole host of other point solutions, to try and do real-time messaging in a better way,” he said.

-When Swift and Sales Engineering Manager Justin Soni pointed to when they gave me a quick demo of the Cordial platform, one of the big distinctions they pointed to was the way it uses customer data.
+When Swift and Sales Engineering Manager Justin Soni gave me a quick demo of the Cordial platform, one of the big distinctions they pointed to was the way it uses customer data.
 Rather than targeting and customizing emails based on broad customer segments, they showed me how a Cordial email can incorporate dynamic elements that are updated with real-time, personal data — as Soni clicked around on different products on the merchant website, the email he was creating changed based on that behavior.

 In addition, Cordial applies machine learning technology to optimize the emails — not just testing out variations on a one element, but every part of the email, from the subject line to the call-to-action button.